wiicode/cybersecurity-framework/bronze-checklists/start.md

 - [ ] Switch on your Firewall.
-- [ ] Install and turn on Anti-virus software.
+- [ ] Install and monitor centralized on Anti-virus software.
 - [ ] Block access to physical ports for staff who do not need them.
 - [ ] Consider making a password manager available to your staff to secure their passwords.
 - [ ] Review the star ratings before choosing one from an app store.